ni/niveristand-custom-device-handbook/docs/Key_Concepts.md

 * An **output channel** sources data to the rest of the VeriStand system (data the Custom Device produces).
 * An **input channel** sinks data from the rest of the system (data the Custom Device consumes).

-Once the Custom Device is loaded, the operator maps each input channel to a single data source and each output channel to any number of sinks.
+Once the Custom Device is loaded, the user maps each input channel to a single data source and each output channel to any number of sinks.

 ### Waveforms